sakuli/Docs/content/cookbook/handling-forms.md

 +++

 # Handling forms
 Filling forms and verifying their functionality is one of the major use cases in E2E-Testing and -Monitoring.
-Most of the web element have been abstracted from their technical specification in HTML.
-A `<intput name="last-name" /> ` for example is abstracted as a via the `_textbox("last-name")` accessor.
-Let's have a look at some more of the most common accessors to interact with forms.
+Most of the web elements have been abstracted from their technical specification in HTML.
+An `<intput name="last-name" /> ` for example is abstracted as a `_textbox("last-name")` accessor.
+Let's have a look at the most common accessors to interact with forms.

 ## Input fields